 • スタートアップ (sutātoappu) – Startup

-• ピボット (pibotto) – Pivot (change the direction of the business)
+• ピボット (pibotto) – Pivot (change business direction)

 • インキュベーター (inkyubētā) – Incubator